Company Logo - Home Link

 • Free and No Tickets Required

-This is the only national museum in the United States dedicated to the collection, exhibition, conservation, and study of the arts of Africa and the exhibits expand all of Africa in its examples of traditional and contemporary art.
+This is the only national museum in the United States dedicated to the collection, exhibition, conservation, and study of the arts of Africa, and the exhibits expand all of Africa in their examples of traditional and contemporary art.

 Freer Gallery of Art & National Museum of Asian Art